MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ## Plan the publishing option

 The initial step to create any SaaS offer is to decide the publishing option, that is how the offer must be available in the marketplace.
-The suitable option is available as a call-to-action button on the landing page.
+The option you select when creating the offer is available as a call-to-action button on the landing page.

 > [!NOTE]
 > Before you start creating an offer, you must decide the listing or publishing option.